dkittle/Jane-clinic-exercise/docs/Application Design Overview.md

 ### Entities
 **Appointment**
-Represents a patient's meeting with a practitioner.
+Represents a patient's meeting with a practitioner for consultation or care.

 **Booking**
 Time and date for an appointment between a specific patient and practitioner.